Supreme Court won't hear challenge to California gun waiting period

 Justice Clarence Thomas said the court should have taken up the challenge.
 The refusal to do so, he said, is a sign that "the Second Amendment is a disfavored right in this Court."

 Gun rights advocates challenged California's law in court, claiming it is unconstitutional.
 A trial court ruled in their favor, concluding that the law did not serve an important governmental interest.
-But the Ninth Circuit Court of Appeals reversed that ruling.
-And now the Supreme Court is leaving the appeals court ruling intact.
+But the 9th Circuit Court of Appeals, based in San Francisco, reversed that ruling.
+And now the Supreme Court is leaving that appeals court ruling intact.

 Thomas noted that the Supreme Court has not touched the gun rights issue for nearly a decade, since ruling that the Second Amendment provides an individual right to have a handgun at home for self defense.